University of St Andrews: Students' Association

 The Students' Association Building (informally known as the Union) is located on St Mary's Place, St Andrews.
-Union facilities include several bars (Main, Beacon, and Sandy's) and the university's Student Support Services.
+Facilities include three bars (Main, Beacon, and Sandy's) and the university's Student Support Services.
 In 2013 the Students' Association Building underwent a refurbishment.
 The Students' Association is affiliated to, and a founding member of, the Coalition of Higher Education Students in Scotland but unlike many other students' unions in the UK is not a member of the National Union of Students, having most recently rejected membership in a referendum in November 2012.

 Societies

 St Andrews is home to over 200 student societies which cover a wide range of interests.

-The oldest student society in St Andrews is the University of St Andrews Celtic Society which has run continuously without mergers since 1796.
+The oldest student society in St Andrews is the University of St Andrews Celtic Society, which has run continuously without mergers since 1796.
 It promotes Scottish culture to students of the university and the wider community.
-Currently it does this through Scottish Country Dance and Scottish Gaelic Language Classes.
+Currently, it does this through Scottish Country Dance and Scottish Gaelic Language Classes.
 Its Scottish Country Dance activities are affiliated with the Royal Scottish Country Dance Society (RSCDS).

 All matriculated students are members of the "Union Debating Society", a student debating society that holds weekly public debates in Lower Parliament Hall, often hosts notable speakers, and participates in competitive debating in both national and international competitions.
-Its origins go back to the 1794 founding of the Literary Society, however its current form only dates back to the 1890 merger with the Classical Society.
+Its origins go back to the 1794 founding of the Literary Society.
+However its current form only dates back to the 1890 merger with the Classical Society.
 Since its roots can be traced back to 1794, it claims to be the oldest continuously run student debating society in the world.